quanyang/quanyang.github.io/_posts/blog/2020-12-11-stack-2020-you-shall-not-pass.md

 Example:
 If `msg` was an Array object `['mypayload']`, `!msg.includes("|")` will be checking that there exists the `"|"` element in the Array, however, that doesn't exist in my payload, and would allow me to bypass the check entirely.

-Finally, I can craft the final exploit payload:
+Finally, I can craft  final exploit payload:

 {% highlight html linenos %}
 <html>